rwaldron/tc39-notes/es8/2017-03/mar-21.md

 AK: I think there should be an announcement.
 When I did something similar it got picked up in es-discuss.

-AWB: I'm suggesting to wait because the champions should do the work to write-up something
+AWB: I'm suggesting to wait because the champions should do the work to write-up something.

 DE: I'll write something up whether or not there's procedural pressure.